Stroke and TIA: Who Is AffectedSkip to the navigation

-- Stroke is a leading cause of serious, long-term disability in the United States.
+- Stroke is a leading cause of serious, long-term disability.

-- More women than men die from strokes every year.
+- More women than men have a stroke every year.
 Because women live longer than men, their lifetime risk of stroke is higher than risk of stroke for men.

 The exact number of people who have had a transient ischemic attack (TIA) is not known for certain, because people do not always recognize a TIA.
-And about half of the people who have had a TIA don't ever see a doctor for it.
+Many people who have had a TIA don't ever see a doctor for it.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine